 California Bar’s Attorney Rules of Professional Conduct 3.4(d) California is not the only State with this ethical prohibition.

-Professional Price.
+Professional Price: Harder to Get Paid if You’ve Been Disqualified.
 You could be Disqualified and opinion DISMISSED by the Court.
 Imagine the Court’s response on discovery you are retained by someone who, even at arm’s length, is gambling on a “win.”
 Courts can disqualify you–meaning you are not allowed to take the stand.
 Courts want to know: who pays you and do you get paid if they lose?
 That is the definition of a hired gun, the worst possible moniker for an Expert Witness.

 The appellate courts see challenges to a judgment on the grounds an Expert’s testimony was in some way “defective” (a legal term.)
 Bias is a defect.

-If a private party pays your fees, you are at the mercy of someone else’s cashflow.
-I could recount dozens of cases where someone “lost” and refused to pay the Expert.
+If a private party pays your fees, you are at the mercy of someone else’s cash flow.
+I could recount dozens of cases where a private party “lost,” and refused to pay the Expert.